 Childhood reactions to food are common, and most aren’t dangerous.
 However, if your child has an adverse response to eating bread, pasta, and other grains, it is important to test for celiac disease.
-To find out more, call or make an appointment online today at The Center for Pediatric Gastroenterology and Nutrition in the Southern and Western Chicago suburbs.
+To find out more, call or make an appointment online today at The Center for Pediatric Gastroenterology and Nutrition throughout Illinois.

 Celiac disease is a type of autoimmune disorder that results from an intolerance to gluten.
 When your child consumes gluten, a protein found in wheat, barley, rye and other foods contaminated with gluten, the body attacks itself and damages the lining of the intestines.
 This damage prevents nutrient absorption.